 Fetal hydronephrosis: This enlargement of one or both of the kidneys is caused by either an obstruction in the developing urinary tract or a condition called vesicoureteral reflux (VUR) in which urine abnormally flows backward (or refluxes) from the bladder into the ureters.
 Fetal hydronephrosis is usually diagnosed before the child is born and treatment varies widely.
 In some cases the condition only requires ongoing monitoring; in others, surgery must be done to clear the obstruction from the urinary tract.

-Congenital problems with the urinary tract: As a child develops in the womb, a part of the urinary tract can grow to an abnormal size or in an abnormal shape or position.
+Congenital problems with the urinary tract: As a baby develops in the womb, part of the urinary tract can grow to an abnormal size or in an abnormal shape or position.
 These problems include:

 - duplication of the ureters, in which a kidney has two ureters instead of one.
-This can lead to urinary tract infections over time and can be treated with medication or occasionally with surgery.
+This can lead to urinary tract infections over time and can be treated with medication or, in some cases, with surgery.